software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 2
 >
-> Create a Sprint Backlog project for the second Sprint in GitHub Projects.
-Name the project "Sprint 2 Backlog".
-Use the default project columns, similar as in the Sprint 1 Backlog project.
-Add a "Sprint 2 Backlog" link for the project to the "Backlogs" section in the `README.md` file.
+> Create a new milestone for the second Sprint.
+Set the milestone title as "Sprint 2".
+In the Sprint Backlog project, name the "View 1" view as "Active Sprint" by clicking the view name.
+To only display the issues of the active Sprint in the Sprint Backlog, type "milestone" to the filter field and choose the "Sprint 1" milestone as the filter.
+Finally, click "Save" to save the configuration.

+{: .note }
+> [Project views](https://docs.github.com/en/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/managing-your-views) are used to create different kind of variations of the project, for example by filtering or grouping the issues.

 {: .important-title }